 I think, just like anyone, I have a ton of smaller batteries lying around.

-To keep them organized, I made this simple and easy-to-use battery dispenser.
+To keep them organized, I made a simple and easy-to-use battery dispenser.

-In the free plans for this battery charging station, you will also find measurements to make the parts for this battery dispenser.
+In the free DIY charging station plans, you will also find measurements to make the parts for this battery dispenser.

-The measurement between the partitions will depend on the size of the batteries you want to store, so you can adjust this to the size you want.
+The measurement between the partitions will depend on the size of the batteries you want to store.

-I made that recess by drilling a 20 mm hole with a Forstner bit, in the corner, just along the sides.
+I drilled that hole in the corner, just along the sides.